 becomes prohibited from being a director of a body corporate or of the Company, specifically, by any law, finding, order or decision of a Court or the Australian Securities and Investments Commission;

-ceases to be a Member, except that in circumstances where the Director ceases membership of a Baptist Church affiliated with the Baptist Association, the office of Director will become vacant only if the Board does not within 1 month after such membership of a Baptist Church has ceased, resolve to confirm the Director’s continuance in office (in which event such person shall then hold office only until the end of the current term of appointment and not be eligible for re-election or reappointment unless in the interim that Director has otherwise satisfied the requirement of being a member of a Baptist Church affiliated with the Baptist Association);
+where that Director is an Elected Director, ceases to be a Member, except that in circumstances where the Director ceases membership of a Baptist Church affiliated with the Baptist Association, the office of Director will become vacant only if the Board does not within 1 month after such membership of a Baptist Church has ceased, resolve to confirm the Director’s continuance in office (in which event such person shall then hold office only until the end of the current term of appointment and not be eligible for re-election or reappointment unless in the interim that Director has otherwise satisfied the requirement of being a member of a Baptist Church affiliated with the Baptist Association);

+where that Director is an Appointed Director, becomes a Member;

+where that Director is an Appointed Director, is removed from office by:

+a resolution of the Board; and

+where that Appointed Director is a WA Appointed Director, at the written request of the Baptist Union of Western Australia Incorporated.

 becomes an employee of the Company or a spouse, child, parent, brother or sister of a full-time employee of the Company; or

 ceases to be eligible to be a Director under the ACNC Act or ACNC Regulation.